elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promise-basics.md

 Source: <https://javascript.info/promise-basics>

-**Question: What is a promise that is either resolved or rejected called?**
+### What is a promise that is either resolved or rejected called?

 **Interview Answer:** A promise that is either resolved or rejected is called “settled”, as opposed to an initially “pending” promise.

 Source: <https://javascript.info/promise-basics>

-**Question: What is the main limitation of a Promise in JavaScript?**
+### What is the main limitation of a Promise in JavaScript?

 **Interview Answer:** The main limitation is that there can be only a single result or error.
 The executor should call only one resolve or one reject.
 Any state change is final, all further calls of resolve and reject are ignored.
 The idea is that a job done by the executor may have only one result or an error.
 Also, resolve/reject expect only one argument (or none) and will ignore additional arguments.